ferreteleco/cookie-github/{{ cookiecutter.__github_folder }}/_/cpp/workflows/cpp-ci-checklist.md

 - [ ] The intended branch and triggers are correct (default: *on push to master*).
 - [ ] If exists, uncomment the body selection of the release action (if uncommented, defaults to a *CHANGES.md* file in the root of the repository).
+- [ ] The release is assumed to be packaged with cpack and that utility configured to store generated files inside build/packages folder.
+Please update this if needed.

 ## ci-tagged-release-cpp